hoangsonww/Flappy-Bird-Game/README.md

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-To contribute to Flappy Bird Game Clone, follow these steps:
+To contribute to Flappy Bird Game, follow these steps:

 1. Fork the project.
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`).